-It is a small tree up to 15 m (50 ft) in height, though is more typically between 5 and 10 m (16 and 33 ft) tall with a slim, straight trunk supporting a wide-branching crown.
+It is a small tree up to 15 m (50 ft) in height, though it is typically between 5 and 10 m (16 and 33 ft) tall with a slim, straight trunk supporting a wide-branching crown.
 The bark is grey and fissured.

-The leaves are large, up to 50 cm (20 in) long and made up of numerous tiny green leaflets in an intricate, twice-feathered arrangement.
-They fall off the tree in the dry season to conserve water, leaving the branches bare until the rainy season arrives.
+The leaves are large, up to 50 cm (20 in) long and consist of numerous tiny green leaflets in an intricate, twice-feathered arrangement.
+In the dry season, they fall off the tree to conserve water, leaving the branches bare until the rainy season arrives.

-In spring, brilliant lavender-blue bell-shaped flowers bloom in clusters that are in stark contrast with the bare branches.
+In spring, brilliant lavender-blue bell-shaped flowers bloom in clusters that starkly contrast with the bare branches.
 Less common is a white-flowering variety.

-The flowers are followed by small disc-shaped, woody seed capsules that become dark brown and dry, and when fully mature split open to release their seed, which are winged for wind dispersal.
+Fertilised flowers develop into small disc-shaped, woody seed capsules that become dark brown and dry.
+When fully mature, they split open to release their seed, which are winged, designed for wind dispersal.

-Jakaranda is widely cultivated in subtropical gardens and landscapes in subtropical and tropical climates for its spectacular flowering display.
+Jakaranda is widely cultivated in gardens and landscapes in subtropical and tropical climates for its spectacular flowering display.

-The wood is light- to medium-weight, in the 450 to 700 kgs per cubic meter (28 to 43 lbs per cubic ft) range, and its natural resistance to rot and decay is low, making it generally unsuitable for outdoor construction.
+The wood is yellow-white and light- to medium-weight, ranging from 450 to 700 kgs per cubic meter (28 to 43 lbs per cubic ft).
+Still, low natural resistance to rot and decay makes it generally unsuitable for outdoor construction.
 It is, however, easy to work and fine-textured and is suitable for general carpentry or cabinetry work.

-Well-formed logs from large trees are sawn into planks for making boxes and crates or are sliced into thin sheets for decorative veneer.
-The branch-wood and small-diameter roundwood is pulped for plywood and particleboard, or is cut into lengths and dried for firewood.
+Well-formed logs from large trees are sawn into planks for making cupboards, boxes and crates or are sliced into thin sheets for decorative veneer.
+The branch-wood and small-diameter roundwood is pulped for plywood and particleboard or is cut into lengths and dried for firewood.

-New plants can be started from semi-hardwood cuttings or seed, which remain viable for up to twenty-four months under cold, dry, airtight storage.
+New plants usually begin from semi-hardwood cuttings or seed, which remain viable for up to twenty-four months under cold, dry, airtight storage.
 Trees from cuttings are preferred because they start to bloom at an earlier age.